 Price & Similar Monitors

-The Aorus AD27QD price amounts to around $600 which is a bit steep considering that the Acer Nitro XV272U features the same panel with 1ms MBR, HDR400, DCI-3, and FreeSync for ~$100 less.
+The Aorus AD27QD price ranges from around $500 to $550 which is a bit steep considering that the Acer Nitro XV272U features the same panel with 1ms MBR, HDR400, DCI-3, and FreeSync for ~$100 less.

 However, the XV272U doesn’t have some of the premium features of the AD27QD including the active noise-canceling, Dashboard, and RGB lighting.